Consanguine marriage: Prevalence and stigma

 Globally, 8.5% of children have consanguineous parents, and 20% of the human population live in communities practicing endogamy.
-Theories on the developments of consanguineous marriage as a taboo can be supported as being both a social, and a biological development.
+Theories on the developments of consanguineous marriage as a taboo can be supported as being both a social and a biological development.

 Social factors

-In a social perspective, the observed inclination to practice consanguinity has been due to advantages to social and financial status.
+From a social perspective, the observed inclination to practice consanguinity has been due to advantages to social and financial status.
 Upholding familial structure and assets, and ease of marital arrangements are valued among consanguineous marriages.
 Low age and a lack of awareness of the consequences of inbreeding are common in consanguineous marriages.

 Consanguineous marriage is present in every religion, and cannot be accredited to any one religious mandate.
 Consanguinity is practiced regardless of religious influences and is a result of cultural, historical, regional, and socio-economic factors.
 A greater number of consanguineous marriages are observed in rural areas compared to urban areas within the same region.
 This is attributed to the tendency of individuals in rural areas to marry at younger ages, have a lower socio-economic status, and lesser education than those who live in urban areas.
 Parent's grade of job has also been credited as a factor.

 In cases of incest involving a child and adult, legislation usually considers it to be a form of child sexual abuse.